Huddle Nodes: The Atomic Unit of Huddle01's RTC Network

 The lifecycle of a Media Node is straightforward:

-1. Bootup: The Media Node initializes, starting the Media Engine with its capabilities.
+Bootup: The Node initializes, starting the Engine with its capabilities.

-Running a Media Node is designed to be user-friendly.
+Running a Node is designed to be user-friendly.
 Huddle01 provides an easy-to-use Command Line Interface (CLI) that allows users to download and operate a node with just two commands.
-Partnerships with Node-as-a-Service organizations may soon enable one-click setup.
+Participants can also delegate their node keys to already running nodes through the Huddle01 Network Page.

 Requirements and Rewards

-Participants in the node offering will have their details recorded in smart contracts, and media node license NFTs will be airdropped to their addresses.
+Participants in the node offering will have their details recorded in smart contracts, and Huddle node license NFTs will be claimed by them.
 There are limits on the number of nodes each address can withhold per round, ensuring fair distribution.
-The node licenses are airdropped to the participants' addresses after the sale.

 Media Nodes are the backbone of the Huddle01 dRTC network, facilitating high-quality, low-latency real-time communication.
 By understanding and engaging with this technology, users can play a crucial role in the decentralized communication revolution.

-Interested to read more about the Huddle01 dRTC Network?
+Interested to read more about the Huddle01 Network?

 Connect with us: